 SEB maintains a limited number of defined benefit pension schemes for past and current employees.
 The pension obligations under these schemes are partly secured by foundations established for that purpose.
 The foundations' assets comprise investment portfolios that are held to meet SEB's projected liabilities to the scheme members.
 Risk arises from the schemes because the value of these asset portfolios and returns from them may be less than expected and because there may be greater than expected increases in the estimated value of the schemes' liabilities.
 In these circumstances, SEB could be obliged, or may choose, to make provisions for its pension schemes or additional contributions to the foundations.
-During the past two years SEB has not made any contribution to its Swedish pension foundations or to its German pension foundation.
 SEB may, in the future, be required or elect to make provisions for its pension schemes or further contributions to the pension foundations, which could be significant and have a material adverse effect on SEB's equity position.